LA-Labs/DeepLook_Demo/README.md

 # Introduction
 This LookKit Face Grouping Demo is design for you to gain a basic understanding of the LookKit Mobile SDK.
 The sample app demonstrates the use of the LookKit Mobile SDK client library.
-The sample shows scenarios such as object detection, face verification, and face grouping.
+The sample shows scenarios such as Object Detection, Face Verification, and Face Grouping.

 # Requirements
 - iOS 13.0+